Dutch oven turkey breast braised with apples in a creamy sauce, a delicious alternative to a whole Thanksgiving turkey.

-Why should you cook turkey in a Dutch oven?
+Why should you use a Dutch oven for this recipe?

 - Sauce included.
 No need for extra stuffing or for making a sauce from scratch using the turkey giblets or similar.
-Just the turkey breast, some white wine, onions and apples, and a little bit of cream at the end.
-That's it!
+Just the moist turkey breast, some white wine, onions and apples, and a little bit of cream at the end.

-- Cheaper: It is much cheaper to buy a turkey breast than a whole turkey.
-The rest of the ingredients are very cheap as well.
+- Cheaper: It is much cheaper to buy one part of a bird than an entire turkey.
+The rest of the ingredients are also very cheap.

-Why not try the healthier green bean casserole or the sweet potato gratin, these puff pastry pesto nibbles, or these cheese crackers?
+Why not try the no canned soup green bean casserole, these puff pastry pesto nibbles, or these cheese caraway crackers?
 The oven will be empty anyway, so you can use it for baking side dishes or appetizers.
 And for dessert, a double chocolate cheesecake or a lemon meringue pie?

-And if you like turkey breast, check out the Boneless Skinless Turkey Breast in the Oven.
+And if you like turkey breast, check out the Boneless Skinless Turkey Breast in the Oven, the Bacon-Wrapped Turkey Breast, or the Slow-Roasted Turkey Breast.

 - Turkey: You will need boneless, skinless turkey breast of about 1 kg/ 2.2 lbs.